Vegan Hard-Boiled Eggs? It’s a Thing!

 WunderEggs (USA) is an interesting company that makes plant-based hard-boiled eggs from nuts, yeast, rosemary extract, spices and black salt.
 This makes a good ‘egg salad’ for sandwiches.

-Plant-Based Scotch Eggs!
+Vegan Scotch Eggs!

 Scotchiee’s are plant-based Scotch eggs!
 Created by the Willy Wonka of plant-based food, she returned to Worcestershire after the pandemic, and created this small business that sells online and wholesale to shops and pubs.
+These are handmade from sustainable ingredients, and have super reviews.